JHU-Delivery-Robot/Navigation/README.md

 ## Simulator

 The simulation is split into two parts: a backend and a frontend.
 The backend runs the actual simulation and outputs a file called `sim_output.json` wherever it was run from that contains everything that happened during the simulation.
 The frontend is a local replay tool that can be used to replay and visualize the simulation output file.
-To use the frontend, open `./sim/visualization/index.html`.
+To use the frontend, open `./sim/visualization/index.html`, and go to the "Replay tool" section.

 To use the simulation backend, run `<build folder>/src/navigation_sim` and pass it the path of a simulation config file.
 A simple example is provided in `sim_config.json`, which can be run with
 ```
-> .<build folder>/src/navigation_sim robot_config.json sim_config.json sim_output/output.json
+./<build folder>/src/navigation_sim robot_config.json sim_config.json sim_output/output.json
 ```
 from within a build directory.

+To create or edit the simulation config, use the "Config editor" section of the simulation frontend, and either load an existing config file, or create one from scratch.
+To run your config, select "Save config" to download it, and run it in the simulation, and then watch the replay in the "Replay tool".

+### Simulation config format details

 Points are given as `[x, y]`, e.g. `[20.5, -34.23]`.
 Units are all in meters or seconds unless otherwise specified.
 Config is in JSON format, and units are implied, so don't include them with the value.
 All config parameters are optional, defaults are noted below.

 Simulation config parameters:
 - `end_distance` &mdash; If the robot gets within this distance of the goal position, the simulation will end.
 Default is 0.2 m.